-Every month more businesses are coming along to the MET at the Hampton. third
+Every month more businesses are joining the MET LIVE on Zoom, on the third

-Thursday between 4pm and 6pm.
-Join in – we're talking all kinds of topics from
+Thursday of the month between 4pm and 5pm.
+Join in – we are talking all kinds of topics from

 trading and high street issues to climate change and our businesses becoming

-The MET meetings are chance to network with many businesses both inside and
+The MET events are chance to network with many businesses both inside and

 outside our BID area where levy payers can make some key partnerships to help